Home / Insights / Why-are-watches-so-expensive

 Wine

 Wine is one that many people don’t think about.
-If you’re reading this page and you like a glass of wine then you’re probably spending at least £10 – £15 or so for a bottle of your favourite tipple.
+If you’re reading this page and you like a glass of wine, then you’re probably spending at least £10 – £15 or so for a bottle of your favourite tipple.
 We are told that a healthy amount of wine to drink is one glass day, and I’m sure that we drink a bit more at the weekends.
-So let’s say that an average wine lover drinks two bottles a week at £10.
+Let’s say that an average wine lover drinks two bottles a week at £10.
 That’s £1042 a year or a little over £3000 in three years…

 I love a glass of Rioja if anyone’s buying…